jimi36/pump/README.md

 # Build

-To build the library, require [cmake](https://cmake.org/), require c++ compiler witch support c++11 fetures.
+To build the library, require [cmake](https://cmake.org/), require c++ compiler which support c++11 fetures.
 The library is without tls transport as defult, if you want it, you should turn on the gnutls option in CmakeLists.txt.

 ## Window